7.3.0-RC4 Release Notes

 Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
-At the moment, the total number of jobs stands at approximately 508 distinct scenarios.
+At the moment, total number of jobs stands at approximately 526 distinct scenarios.
 The overall test coverage of the CAS codebase is approximately 94%.
+Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

 Other Stuff